ItsAJ517/coding-journey/python/2025/September 2025/reflections_september2025.md

 Strengths: I quickly learnt the JSON and datetime module and used them effectively.
 I also implemented error handling with ease.

 Weaknesses: my biggest weakness was putting all my code into different functions after hard coding it into each of the options.
 This was a very tedious task which included many rounds of debugging.
 However, in the end, this was definitely a great choice.
-As I started to add more options to the program, the functions proved to be much more helpful than I would've thought.
+As I started to add more options to the program, the functions proved to be much more helpful than I would've initially thought.